 Our corporate headquarters are located in Montrouge, France.
 Our principal offices occupy a 4,770 square meter facility consisting of office and laboratory space, pursuant to a lease agreement dated March 3, 2015, which expires on March 8, 2024.
 We also have two facilities in Bagneux, France.
 These facilities consist of 2,237 square meters of office and laboratory space and are used primarily by our industrial and production teams.
+In April 2018, we entered into an addendum to our lease for an additional 500 square meters of office space in building B of Green Square, Bagneux, France.
 These facilities are leased under one agreement, which expires on May 31, 2020.
+We entered into an additional lease for offices in Montrouge, France in July 2018.
+This facility consists of 1,808 square meters of office space, pursuant to a lease agreement dated July 1, 2018, which expires on June 30, 2027.